 Simon & Garfunkel vs. Kruder & DorfmeisterFor their 1993 album G-Stoned, the Austrian electro duo Kruder & Dorfmeister did an homage to the Richard Avedon photo on Simon & Garfunkel's 1968 album Bookends, which contains the hit "Mrs. Robinson."
 If you disregard Pete Kruder's moustache, the similarity is spot-on!

 Earth, Wind & Fire vs. Iron MaidenIf there is one similarity to be found between Earth Wind & Fire and Iron Maiden, it is in the covers of these two albums.
-On the one side, Earth, Wind & Fire's All 'N All funk soul album released in 1977; on the other side, Iron Maiden's Powerslave heavy metal album (featuring the track Two Minutes To Midnight), released seven years later.
+On the one side, Earth, Wind & Fire's All 'N All funk-soul album, released in 1977; on the other side, Iron Maiden's Powerslave heavy metal album (featuring the track "Two Minutes To Midnight"), released seven years later.
 The similarity between the two album covers is striking.
-However, don't try and find musical influences between the two bands - you'll have better luck finding meaning in a Kevin James movie.
+However, don't try to find musical influences between the two bands - you'll have better luck finding meaning in a Kevin James movie.

-The Beatles vs. Frank ZappaOne year only after the release of The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album, Frank Zappa released We're Only In It For The Money as a satire of the flower power of that time.
-The album cover includes all the details of the original, with the flowers replaced by vegetables.
+The Beatles vs. Frank ZappaIn 1968, one year after The Beatles released Sgt.
+Pepper's Lonely Hearts Club Band, Frank Zappa released We're Only In It For The Money as a satire of the flower power ethos of that time.
+Zappa's album cover includes many elements from the original, but with the flowers replaced by vegetables.

 Thanks to Bertrand - Paris, France